message/iata/AO.md

 - are subject to a COVID-19 rapid test upon arrival; and
 - are subject to quarantine for 10 days.
 4. Airline crew are subject to self-isolation until their next flight.
-5. Residence permits, refugee cards and temporary stay visas issued by Angola which expired after 28 February 2020 are considered valid until 31 July 2021.
+5. Residence permits, refugee cards and temporary stay visas issued by Angola which expired after 28 February 2020 are considered valid.